ndustrialio/contxt-sdk-js/README.md

 ### Contributing

-Be sure to run `npm run build` before putting your pull request up for code review.
-While this is command is run in preparation of publishing to NPM, it autogenerates the documentation and should be committed into GitHub as well.
+Before submitting a pull request for code review, be sure to run `npm run build:docs`.
+This command will autogenerate the documentation, utilizing [jsdoc-to-markdown](https://github.com/jsdoc2md/jsdoc-to-markdown), which should be committed to source control.

 ### Publishing

 There are certain steps that should be taken when publishing a release to NPM to avoid any issues or problems.
-After your pull request is approved and merged into `master` follow the steps below.
+After your pull request is approved and merged into `master`, follow the steps below.

 1. Checkout `master` locally and perform a `git pull origin master` so your local repo is up to date with your merged changes.
 1. Run `npm version x.x.x` in your terminal on `master` where the `x`'s are the new version numbers.